 For companies who need to facilitate collaboration and productivity among staff or leverage geographically disperse teams, SaaS platforms are a cost effective way to achieve this.

-Key Communications is a Cloud Services advocate
+Key Technologies is a Cloud Services advocate

-At Key Communications we lead by example, out teams can work without the need of an office, requiring a device and an internet connection.
+At Key Technologies we lead by example, out teams can work without the need of an office, requiring a device and an internet connection.
 Company documentation and CRM are all accessible remotely, along with email, contacts, calendars and shared resources.
 Security and back-ups are all completed automatically, and business accounting is all completed via the cloud.

 While we still have out office in Toowong for technical servicing, stock management, client support and team meetings, all Key Communication representatives are more flexible, more productive and highly responsive to our clients’ requirements, vital for maintaining our competitive edge in the highly competitive telecommunications space.